Haribhadra: Philosophy and influence

 With his writings, he established that Sanskrit, rather than Prakrit, would be the language of Jain study.
-He used his only familiarity with the techniques of brahminical study and wrote in the same style.
+He used his only familiarity with the techniques of brahmanical study and wrote in the same style.
 He is also noted for the great respect he displays toward other religious traditions.
 He even did what few other Jain scholars have done, and wrote a commentary on the Nyāyapraveśa, a text by Śaṅkarasvāmin on the form of Indian logic formulated by the Buddhist scholar Dignāga.
 He does however ultimately support Jain thought, arguing that the other beliefs tend to display only a one-sided view of the greater reality.
-He tried to combine the good points of various religious philosophies that existed in his times for spiritual liberation in his work Yogadrstiamuccaya.
+He tried to combine the good points of various religious philosophies that existed in his times for spiritual liberation in his work Yogadṛṣṭisamuccaya.

 Haribhadra promoted a form of religious pluralism, perennialism and a respect for different religious traditions.
-He writes that though they have different names, the teachings of those who have achieved liberation (moksha, nirvana, kevala) are grounded on a common truth.
+He writes that though they have different names, the teachings of those who have achieved liberation (mokṣa, nirvāṇa, kevala) are grounded on a common truth.
 He wrote: "Perhaps the teaching is one, but there are various people who hear it.

 On account of the inconceivable merit it bestows, it shines forth in various ways."